platformsh/platformsh-docs/src/configuration/services/solr.md

 # Solr (Search Service)

-Solr is highly reliable, scalable and fault tolerant, providing distributed indexing, replication and load-balanced querying, automated failover and recovery, centralized configuration and more.
+Apache Solr is a scalable and fault-tolerant search index.

-Solr search with generic schemas provided.
+Solr search with generic schemas provided, and a custom schema is also supported.

-Support for custom schemas is available for Platform.sh Enterprise customers.
+See the [Solr documentation](https://lucene.apache.org/solr/6_3_0/index.html) for more information.

 ## Supported versions